adalheimer/adalheimer.github.io_prepared/_pages/about.md

 Welcome on my website!

-I am Alexander Dalheimer and I am currently finishing my Master's in Political Science at the University of Cologne.
+I am <b>Alexander Dalheimer</b> and I am currently finishing my Master's in Political Science at the University of Cologne.
 Before I moved to Cologne, I studied Politics & Public Administration at the University of Konstanz and Charles University, Prague.

 My research interests focus on democratic representation, political & legislative behavior, party competition and political communication of parties and members of parliament (MPs).
 Especially, I am interested in how democratic insitutions shape the behavior of voters, legislators, political parties or other social groups.